Evidence-Based Study Tips for College Students

 Retrieval Practice: Ditch the Highlighter and Quiz Yourself

 • Computer Science Examples: When you are starting to write a complex loop or pointer arithmetic, try to recall the syntax from memory instead of looking it up.
 When you are learning version control with Git, instead of looking up the documentation of each command before you use it, try to recall it from memory.
 When you are writing a sort function, try to remember all sorting algorithms you have learned and how they are different.
-At every possible opportunity, try to use your own memory before consulting other ressources.
+At every possible opportunity, try to use your own memory before consulting other resources.

 Spaced Practice: Space Out Your Study Sessions

 • Actionable Advice: Set aside time every week to practice on both the current week’s material and topics covered earlier in the quarter/semester.
 Let a little forgetting set in between study sessions.
 When you feel a bit rusty, the mental effort required to “reload” the information from long-term memory triggers reconsolidation, which deepens the learning.
 If you identify missing gaps that you can’t answer by consulting your notes, you can then discuss these in office hours.
 Your professor or TA will be happy to help you, especially if you are asking questions in a week other than the crowded office hours right before the exam.
+To help you keep track of your planned spacing sessions, add them to your calendar.
+To make them more fun and engaging, study together with other students.
+Study groups are a great way to keep motivated, to express your thoughts verbally, and to learn from each other’s unique experience and perspectives.

 Interleaving: Mix Up Your Problem Types

-Most textbooks and many courses use “blocked practice”: It first coveres one topic entirely, then the second topic, then the third.
+Most textbooks and many courses use “blocked practice”: They first cover one topic entirely, then the second topic, then the third.
 The problem with blocked practice is that it never teaches you when to apply a specific solution.
 In contrast, interleaving mixes the practice of different but related topics or skills.
-This helps you develop a broader understanding of the relationships between conditions and improve your ability to discriminate between problem types (Rohrer and Taylor 2007).
+This helps you develop a broader understanding of the relationships between conditions and improve your ability to discriminate between problem types (Kornell and Bjork 2008; Rohrer and Taylor 2007; Dunlosky et al. 2013).
 This often makes students feel less confident in their knowledge, because they start working on the next topic before they feel they fully grasped the first one.
-But it is actually more effective for effective learning, because it naturally builds in spaced retrieval practice and it also makes you pay more attention to the connections, similarities, and differences between topics, which is is more important for real-world application of the taught skills (Brown et al. 2014).
+But it is actually more effective for effective learning, because it naturally builds in spaced retrieval practice and it also makes you pay more attention to the connections, similarities, and differences between topics, which is more important for real-world application of the taught skills (Brown et al. 2014).

 • Actionable Advice: Once you understand a new problem type, scatter it throughout your practice sequence so that you are alternating between different problems that call for different solutions.
+For related problems or related topics, mix them up as much as possible.
+Interleave study sessions between different courses.
+When quizzing yourself with flash cards or other quizzes, mix different course topics in your deck rather than ordering them by topic.

 • Computer Science Examples: If you are studying sorting algorithms, do not do ten practice problems on Merge Sort, followed by ten on Quick Sort, and ten on Bubble Sort.
 Shuffle the problems randomly.
 By mixing them up, you force your brain to analyze the dataset and the constraints of the problem to determine which algorithm is the most efficient choice before you write the code.
 For personal projects or programming study sessions, vary the programming languages you are using.
 Study topics from different courses together rather than separately.
 For example, when you are taking operating systems and programming languages together, consider how the choice of programming language impacts the design of operating systems.
 By mixing up your problem types, you force your brain to contextualize and connect knowledge and achieve deeper learning.